ChorusOne/network-handbook/src/chorus-one/physical-location.md

 The split into an execution layer and consensus layer is far from the only complication.
 As Ethereum matured,
-and MEV (value that the block proposer can extract due to its privileged position) emerged, and different parties specialized in different parts of the block production pipeline.
+and MEV (value that the block proposer can extract due to its privileged position) emerged, different parties specialized in different parts of the block production pipeline.
 At this point,
 _Proposer-Builder Separation_ (PBS) is commonplace on Ethereum.
 With PBS,